Determine transfer credit equivalencies for courses taken at other institutions, examinations, or advanced placement programs.

-TLU students may earn credit by examination or receive advanced placement credit through several programs, including College Board Advanced Placement (AP) or International Baccalaureate (IB) examinations taken while in high school; and College Level Examination (CLEP), Defense Subject Standardized Tests (DANTES), and Excelsior College Examination programs during their time at TLU.
+TLU students may earn credit by examination or receive credit through several programs, including College Board Advanced Placement (AP) or International Baccalaureate (IB) examinations taken while in high school; and College Level Examination (CLEP), Defense Activity for Non-Traditional Education Support (DANTES) Defense Subject Standardized Tests (DSST) and Excelsior College Examination programs during their time at TLU.

-Credit by exam or advanced placement credit does not count toward residence hours, honors calculations, or affect the student's grade point average.
-All advanced placement coursework appears on the transcript as credit (CR).
+Credit by exam credit does not count toward residence hours, honors calculations, or affect the student’s grade point average.
+All credit by exam coursework appears on the transcript as credit (CR).

-Students may apply a maximum of 30 semester hours advanced placement credit toward graduation through any one or combination of the above programs.
+Students may apply a maximum of 30 semester hours of credit toward graduation through any one or combination of the exams.

 AP Exam Credit

 Texas Lutheran University awards credit for College Board Advanced Placement to all entering students who submit a score of three (3) or higher.
-For more information, contact www.collegeboard.org.
-Students who receive satisfactory scores will be awarded credit for the TLU courses as indicated below:
+For more information, contact www.ap.collegeboard.org.

 International Baccalaureate Exam Credit

 The following International Baccalaureate (IB) Higher Level examinations, taken while in high school, are acceptable for credit based on presenting the minimum scores noted.
 For more information, visit the International Baccalaureate Organization website at www.ibo.org.
 Equivalent Texas Lutheran courses and hours credit are specified.

 CLEP/Excelsior Exam Credit